By CELA on 10 Mar, 2020

 Beyond Blue research indicates that wider environmental factors including poor organisational culture and a lack of leadership are often the main drivers of workplace bullying.

-Putting a stop to bullying among children
+Putting a stop to bullying among young children

 As young children enter early childhood settings, they bring with them a history of experiences with family, media, and other children.
 These experiences prepare children to be more or less likely to engage in bullying-related behaviour.